 Use mason jars to make your own tornado experiment!
-Who would’ve though that you can place an enormous natural disaster in a jar?
+Who would’ve thought that you can place an enormous natural disaster in a jar?
 Your mini scientist will have a blast with this hands-on experiment.

-Step 1: Fill jar with water.
+Step 1: Fill the jar with water.
 You can use a glass jar for your tornado experiment.
 If possible, use those medium-sized jars in your home.

 Step 3: To make the tornado, turn the bottle upside down, then quickly spin the bottle in a circular motion for a few seconds.